universe-builders/universe-builders.github.io/void-survivors/design-direction.md

 These are fantasies that attract the player to Void Survivors and continues to motivate them to play.

 * I want to play with large groups of players (100+).
 * I want to feel impactful role within a group.
+(Class roles)
 * I want to play with my friends.
 * I want to play with my communities (gaming, social, work, ...).
 * I want to play with popular streamers.